tensorflow/tfx/docs/guide/evaluator.md

 Evaluator leverages the [TensorFlow Model Analysis](tfma.md) library to perform the analysis, which in turn use [Apache Beam](beam.md) for scalable processing.

-## Developing a Evaluator Component
+## Using the Evaluator Component

-A Evaluator pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the Evaluator TFX component.
+A Evaluator pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the Evaluator TFX component.
 Typical code looks like this: